howerj/forth-cpu/readme.md

 * Prepare more documentation
 * An IDE for resetting/uploading the image to the target board and then sending a text buffer to it would help in developing code for the platform.
+* A [Super Optimizer][] could be made for the H2.
+* More instructions can be combined
+* It might be possible to add a conditional exit instruction.
+Other instructions which would be useful are: Add with Carry, Bit Count, Leading Zeroes Count, Sign Extend, Arithmetic Right Shift, Rotate Left/Right, ...
 * Add notes about picocom, and setting up the hardware:

 <!-- -->